JoelvanIngen/Competitive-Green-Coding/README.md

 3. Run `scripts/run_prod.sh` to start all services in a production environment
 4. Access the website on [localhost:3000](localhost:3000)

+### First-time setup
+1. Run `scripts/create_admin_user.sh` to create an initial admin user who can elevate permissions of other users
+2. Run `scripts/create_test_exercises.sh` to populate the database with initial exercises

 ## Project structure

 ### Git root directory